OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-builder/create.md

   --help-all                  Expand all help
 ```

-The `ll-builder create` command creates a folder in the current directory according to the project name, and generates the `linglong.yaml` template file required for the build.
+The `ll-builder create` command creates a folder in the current directory according to the project name and generates the `linglong.yaml` template file required for the build.
 Here is an example:

 ```bash
 ll-builder create org.deepin.demo